 The engine validates that the appropriate asynchronous

-rate transition blocks reside between the cyan function-call subsystem.
+rate transition blocks reside between the purple function-call subsystem.

 The engine also checks that period tasks exists.
 You can directly